Initiation of insolvency proceedings

 Segregation

-Asecured creditor is a creditor whose claim is secured by property belonging to the estate by way of a pledge, lien, restriction on the transfer of immovable property, security interest or assignment of the secured claim (or similar right under foreign law).
+A secured creditor is a creditor whose claim is secured by property belonging to the estate by way of a pledge, a lien, a restriction on the transfer of real estate, a security interest or an assignment of the secured claim (or a similar right under foreign law).

-The secured creditor (who has timely asserted its claim) is entitled to satisfaction only from the proceeds of the realisation of the collateral (immovable property, movable property or assigned claim, as the case may be) under the arrangement.
-He therefore receives no part of the proceeds of the insolvency proceedings intended for unsecured creditors.
-The time of creation of the pledge or the time of creation of other collateral is decisive for the order of their satisfaction, unless the secured creditors agree otherwise in writing.
+The secured creditor (who has timely asserted its claim) has the right to be satisfied from the proceeds of the realisation of the collateral (immovable property, movable property, or assigned claim, as the case may be) in the context of the arrangement.
+Under the insolvency arrangement, the plan may also provide for other means of satisfaction, for example by regular instalments from the debtor’s income.
+The order of satisfaction is determined by the time of creation of the lien or the time of creation of other security, unless the secured creditors agree otherwise in writing.

 The decision on the arrangement shall be taken at a meeting of creditors convened by the court.
 The creditors who have lodged their claims shall be invited to the meeting.
 They can then vote on whether the insolvency is to take the form of a repayment plan or the sale of assets from the estate.
 The court will also take into account the insolvency administrator’s comments on the appropriateness of the insolvency solution.